Shohan494/understanding-js-data-types/README.md

 #### API - Application Programming Interfaces

 APIs are ready-made sets of code building blocks that allow a developer to implement programs that would otherwise be hard or impossible to implement.
+They generally fall into two categories.